DerBrunoIR/EbayStatistics/README.md

 > [!Warning]
-> Changes made in the Ebay UI could break this library.
+> Since ebay uses sever side rendering we have to use the HTML source code retrieve data.
+Therefore, changes made to this HTML structure could break data retrieval.

 # EbayStatistics